top of page

 Napier Lion Aero Engine

-As it turned out, although the Supermarine S.5 used a Napier Lion engine, it was a very different version than the one used in the Napier-Railton.
+Although the Supermarine S.5 used a Napier Lion engine, it was a very different version than the one used in the Napier-Railton.
 The S.5 used the Lion VIIB.

-To minimize the seaplane's drag, the VIIB's cylinders were reduced in height by 1-1/2 inches and the camshafts were lowered.
+To minimize the seaplane's drag, the VIIB's cylinders were reduced in height by 1-1/2 inches and the camshafts were also lowered.
 Of course, the piston had to be shortened to fit with the shorter cylinders.
 The magnetos were also moved from the back of the engine to the front.
 Notably, the camshaft covers were shaped to act as part of the outer skin of the plane.
 So, in many ways it was a brand new design.

 IMG_0822Cmp.JPG